Jagmeet Singh: Activities

 In November 2014, Singh voted against the government's legislation entitled "Fighting Fraud and Reducing Automobile Rates Act", after arguing there were major shortcomings in the legislation regarding the driver's right to sue auto insurance companies.
 Singh said, "removing more protections for people is not the right way to go, it's a significant loss of our rights, and this is not a good bill."

-In March 2015 during the Ontario sex education curriculum controversy Singh spoke out against changes to the curriculum which had not been updated since 1998 and proposal changes on teaching on sexual orientation and gender identity saying he disagreed with the "age appropriateness of some materials" and a "mistake on the Liberal government’s part" and "disrespectful to parents".
+In March 2015, during the Ontario sex education curriculum controversy, Singh spoke out against changes to the curriculum which had not been updated since 1998 and proposal changes on teaching on sexual orientation and gender identity.
+Singh said he disagreed with the "age appropriateness of some materials" and a "mistake on the Liberal government’s part" and "disrespectful to parents".

 In November 2015, Singh introduced a private member's bill to the legislature regarding Tarion.
 Tarion was created by the provincial government in 1976 to be the regulator of the province's homebuilding industry.
 Singh's proposed legislation would give the Ontario Ombudsman the jurisdiction to investigate the practices of the corporation, as well as force Tarion to produce a detailed track record of their builds, and include all of their employees who make over $100,000 on the sunshine list.
 The proposed legislation would also subject Tarion bylaws to the approval of the provincial government.

 In October 2015, Singh introduced a motion calling on the government to instruct police services in Ontario to end arbitrary street checks, known as carding.
 On October 22, 2015, the legislature unanimously passed Singh's motion.